 Layne Pavey, MSW is a Clinical Social Worker who returned to society in 2011 and has created a housing program, Revive Reentry Services, LLC for men and women returning to our community from prisons and jails; and a counseling practice, Revive Counseling Spokane, PLLC where she works as an Attachment-focused EMDR Therapist with individuals and families to heal from trauma.
 Layne serves on the Executive Committee of Smart Justice Spokane, is a co-facilitator with Community Partners in Transition Solutions (CTPS) and is the founder of I Did the Time, an advocacy group consisting of formerly incarcerated individuals and families.
 She also serves on the Washington State Advisory Committee to the US Commission on Civil Rights and the Legal Financial Obligation Consortium of the Washington State Supreme Court’s Minority and Justice Commission.

-Amber Letchworth is currently pursuing her Bachelors of Arts in Social Work at Eastern Washington University.
+Amber Letchworth is a graduate student at Gonzaga University School of Law, focusing on where social struggles intersect with the law.
 Since her release from prison in 2014, she has broken through many systemic barriers and envisions a society with